 Types of sponsor licence.

 Skilled Worker sponsor licence is by far the most commonly used type of licence by UK employers.
-Other common sponsor licence category is the Intra Company Transfer (ICT) NOTE: ICT is now called ‘Global Business Mobility (GBM)’, but the ICT licence can only be obtained by multinational companies to transfer staff to the UK from their offices in other countries.
+Other common sponsor licence category is the Intra Company Transfer (ICT) NOTE: ICT is now called ‘Global Business Mobility (GBM)’, but the ICT (GBM) licence can only be obtained by multinational companies to transfer staff to the UK from their offices in other countries.
 Please read ICT as GBM licence.
 The name got changed but the key requirements remain broadly the same.

 If your organization/business meets requirements for more than one licence category, you can apply for all of the licence categories that you qualify for at the same time in one application form.
 Multinational businesses usually apply for the Skilled Worker and Intra Company Transfer (ICT) licence in one application.
 This way they save time and money.
 Your organization may also decide to add a new licence category to the already existing licence at a later date, but you would need to make a further application and incur additional costs.